sindresorhus/awesome-scifi/readme.md

 #### [Sunshine](http://www.imdb.com/title/tt0448134/) (2007) [7.3]

+This is a pretty good movie.
+The science is ridiculous, but the characters are great and the CGI is fantastic.
+At points, chilling. - [@RichardLitt](https://github.com/RichardLitt)

 > A team of international astronauts is sent on a dangerous mission to reignite the dying Sun with a nuclear fission bomb in 2057.

 #### [The City of Lost Children](http://www.imdb.com/title/tt0112682/) (1995) [7.7]